jxsl13/backupfs/README.md

-# backupfs
+# BackupFs

-(both filesystem abstractions implement the spf13/afero interfaces)

-This package provides two filesystem abstractions.
+This package provides two filesystem abstractions which both implement the spf13/afero interface.
-A structure called `PrefixFs`.
+Firstly, a struct called `PrefixFs`.
 As the name already suggests, PrefixFS forces a filesystem to have a specific prefix.
-Any attempt to escape the prefix path by directory traversal are prevented, forcing the application to stay within the designated prefix directory.
+Any attempt to escape the prefix path by directory traversal is prevented, forcing the application to stay within the designated prefix directory.
-Contrary to `BasePathFs` from **afero**, `PrefixFs` does not export its file implementation to the public but wraps the file without being able to replace the file itself.

 The second and more important part of this library is `BackupFs`.
 It is a filesystem abstraction that consists of two parts.
 A base filesystem and a backup filesystem.
 Any attempt to modify a file in the base filesystem leads to the file being backed up to the backup filesystem.

-Consecutive file modifications are ignored as the initial file has already been backed up.
+Consecutive file modifications are ignored, as the initial file state has already been backed up.

 Example
 ```go